Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 1. Type **az login** in the command prompt and press Enter.
 Authorize your login in the browser.

-     1. Type **az ad sp create-for-rbac -n "MySampleApp" --password P2SSWORD** in the command prompt to get the Service Principal Client and Service Principal Client Secret.
+     1. Type **az ad sp create-for-rbac -n "MySampleApp" --password P2SSWORD** in the command prompt to get the Service Principal Client and the Service Principal Client Secret.

      * Copy appId which is the **Service Principal Client ID**